Observational Scaling Laws and the Predictability of Language Model Performance: NeurIPS Paper Checklist

-\item {\bf Experimental Setting/Details} \item[] Question: Does the paper specify all the training and test details (e.g., data splits, hyperparameters, how they were chosen, type of optimizer, etc.) necessary to understand the results? \item[] Answer: \answerTODO{} \item[] Justification: \justificationTODO{} \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The experimental setting should be presented in the core of the paper to a level of detail that is necessary to appreciate the results and make sense of them. \item The full details can be provided either with the code, in appendix, or as supplemental material. \end{itemize}
+\item {\bf Experimental Setting/Details} \item[] Question: Does the paper specify all the training and test details (e.g., data splits, hyperparameters, how they were chosen, type of optimizer, etc.) necessary to understand the results? \item[] Answer: \answerYes{} \item[] Justification: We have carefully described all the experimental setups in \cref{sec:exp} and included all experimental details in \cref{appx:exp_details}. \item[] Guidelines: \begin{itemize} \item The answer NA means that the paper does not include experiments. \item The experimental setting should be presented in the core of the paper to a level of detail that is necessary to appreciate the results and make sense of them. \item The full details can be provided either with the code, in appendix, or as supplemental material. \end{itemize}